FlyingFathead/moonlighter/README.md

 # moonlighter
-Miniature beep-boop MIDI player for Python
+Miniature beep-boop MIDI player for Python.
+Good for audio alerts, debugging and such!

 # Usage
 ## Quick deployment